CHRONIC DISEASE MANAGEMENT

 USEFUL RESOURCES

-For further information about GP Management Plans, Team Care Arrangements and Mental Health Treatment Plans speak with your GP, or refer to www.health.gov.au
+For further information about GP Chronic Condition Management Plans and Mental Health Treatment Plans speak with your GP, or refer to www.health.gov.au

 DISCLAIMER